group35-emailsecurity/gateway-setup/README.md

 # Overview
-- There are 3x Raspberry Pi devices / VMs on the same network each with static IP addresses.
+- There are 3x Raspberry Pi devices / servers on the same network each with static IP addresses.
-- The device hostnames should be origin.test, gateway.test, destination.test
+- The server hostnames should be external.test, gateway.test, internal.test
-- origin.test and gateway.test should each have a user called 'user'.
+- external.test and gateway.test should each have a user called 'user'.
-- destination.test should have a user called 'user1' (the destination - like an organisation - can have multiple users).
+- internal.test should have a user called 'user1' (an organisation - can have multiple 'internal' users).
-- Emails sent from user@origin.test to user1@destination.test will pass through the gateway device for filtering.
+- Emails sent from user@external.test to user1@internal.test will pass through the gateway server for filtering of malicious content.
-- Each email that is filtered by the gateway device is stored and can be viewed via a web app (this includes both allowed and denied emails).
+- Each email that passes through the gateway server for filtering is recorded and can be viewed via a web app on the gateway server (this includes both allowed and denied emails).
-- Additionally, if the protected destination device were to send outbound emails:
+- Additionally, if the internal server were to send outbound emails to the external server:
-    - A TLS connection is enforced for outbound emails in transit between the gateway device and any external server.
+    - A TLS connection is enforced for outbound emails in transit between the gateway server and the external server, thus encrypting the communication channel.
-    - _TO DO: encryption of email content_
+    - _TO DO: encryption of email contents_

 # Setup
 ## Configure Gateway server